system-transparency/stfe/doc/api.md

 struct {
 	LogID log_id; // defined in RFC 6962
-	opaque message<0..2^16-1> // debug string that is only meant for the log opaque signature; // computed by the log over the entire Item } SignedDebugInfoV1;
+	opaque message<0..2^16-1> // debug string that is only meant for the log opaque signature; // computed by the log over the StItem in question } SignedDebugInfoV1;
 ```
 ## Public endpoints